ameijin/quicketl/docs/user-guide/configuration/variables.md

 Error: Variable 'DATABASE_URL' is not set and has no default value
 ```

-Use `etlx validate` to check variables:
+Use `quicketl validate` to check variables:

 ```bash
 quicketl validate pipeline.yml --var DATE=2025-01-15